ThomasGus/uw-cybersec-huskey-manager/README.md

 ## For credit:

-Take a screenshot of the shell session you established, along with the .txt file uploaded by your lab partner!
+Take a screenshot of the shell session you established, along with the payload file code.